SnowdogApps/magento2-frontools/README.md

 ## Questions
 If you have any questions about this project let's go to offical Magento forum - [Less to Sass Community Project](https://community.magento.com/t5/Less-to-Sass-Community-Project/bd-p/less-to-sass)

-## LESS themes support
-LESS support was dropped in version 1.0.0.
-Feel free to use an older version (0.11.4 and lower) or create a fork and customize newer versions to fit your needs.

-## NPM and Yarn support
-Up from version 1.0.0 we are supporting both Node.js packages managers.
-If you want to keep modules in safe versions all the time, use Yarn, `yarn.lock` is already added to the repository.

 ## Requirements
+* Unix-like OS (please, do not ask about Windows support)
-* Node.js LTS version (v6 branch).
+* Node.js LTS version (currently branch v6).
 We recommend to use [avn](https://github.com/wbyoung/avn) to automate version switching.
 Required configuration is already added to repository as `.node-version` file.
-* Gulp CLI global package - `npm install -g gulp-cli` or `yarn global add gulp-cli`
+* Gulp CLI global package - `yarn global add gulp-cli` or `npm install -g gulp-cli`
 * Magento 2 project with SASS based theme i.e. [SASS version of "Blank"](https://github.com/SnowdogApps/magento2-theme-blank-sass)

 ## Installation